troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Perl module "CHI" and "CHI::Driver::Redis" and a working Redis server running locally.

+Caching can also allow the xmltv file to only contain changes, rather than a complete listing via --cache-ignore-unchanged-programmes.
+So, by default, SD can have several week's of data and an xmltv file will say "news is on at 8pm on 1st April", and on the following day's run it will say again "news is on at 8pm on 1st April", and so on for several weeks.
+With --cache-ignore-unchanged-programmes, the xmltv file will only contain the item once.
+This avoids the PVR needing to process the same information repeatedly every day.

 The cache can then be used via the extra arguments:
 "--cache-driver=Redis"